2.c) Newton’s Third Law or Law of Action and Reaction

 A figurative example of Newton's Third Law would be to say that if a person gives an apple to another one, the latter returns a negative apple and the total sum remains unchanged and, in the end, the number of apples each person has inevitably corresponds to observable reality.

 Therefore, we cannot argue that Law of Action and Reaction is not true or useful.
 Nonetheless, we still have never seen nor have been able to imagine a negative apple.
 Negative objects do not exist in the world.
 Likewise, we can say negative forces do not exist, except those that have conventional or purely mathematical nature.
+However, opposite forces do exist because the force is a vector magnitude.

 This instrumental characteristic of forces of action and reaction in Newton's Third Law presents two problems that might end being important: